Ipstenu/ui-labs/readme.txt

 == FAQ ==

+<strong>How do I change the server environment type?</strong>

+You change it via the `WP_ENVIRONMENT_TYPE` define (introduced in WP 5.5).

+Adding this to your `wp-config.php` will turn your site into a staging site:
+`define( 'WP_ENVIRONMENT_TYPE', 'staging' );`

+Currently only the default environments are supported.

 <strong>Will you add X?</strong>

 Maybe.
-It really depends.
+It really depends on the value and potential usage.

 <strong>Why is my site slow when I turn on Old Plugin Warning?</strong>

-In general, this happens if you have plugins hosted off of WordPress.org that do funny things with the check for updates.
-Basically they trigger it too many times, and in a way that kicks off this plugin.
-This should only slow down the plugin check.
+This happens if you have plugins hosted off of WordPress.org that do funny things with the check for updates.
+Basically they trigger the updater too many times, and in a way that kicks off this plugin.
+This should only slow down the plugin listing page, however, and no other pages.

 <strong>Why are the settings only editable by the Network Admin on Multisite?</strong>

-Because Multisite.

-<strong>Why is it spelled 'Colour'?</strong>

-The original author spelled it that way, being from a place where that was how it's spelled.
-I don't change it out of respect for John.
-Besides, it adds flavour.
+Because Multisite is a special thing.

 == Changelog ==

-= 3.0.3 (2016-08) =
-* Fixed: CSS padding for post status on wrapped lines.

-= 3.0.2 (2016-08) =
-* Optimized: Lab checks run a little faster now and in the right places.
-* Fixed: Some checks not running on single site.
-* Fixed: Settings link on Plugin List Page.
-* Added: Donate link on Plugin List Page.

-= 3.0.1 (2016-07) =
-* Fixed: Failure to check `is_multisite` properly which broke single site.
-SO so sorry.

-= 3.0 (2016-07) =
+= 4.0 (2020-08) =
-* Separated: Footer and padding
-* Added: Multisite Support
+* Added: Support for WordPress default environment types.
+* PHPCS cleanup

 (See Changelog.txt for older revisions)

-== Update Notice ==
+== Upgrade Notice ==

-If you're on Multisite, things were moved.
-All your main site settings were imported to network defaults.
+= 4.0 =

+Updated environment types to be based on the `WP_ENVIRONMENT_TYPE` define.